Billmate/woocommerce/woocommerce-gateway-billmate/Readme.txt

   * Enhancement - Hit area for accepting Billmate billing for mobile
   * Fix - Loopback request that failure in WP built in site health
   * Fix - Billmate Checkout uses the image to be set on the invoice based on WP Billmate settings.
+  * Enhancement - Support for enable visual focus in Billmate Checkout settings

 = 3.4.7 (2019-07-15)
   * Fix - WhooCommerce built-in checkout use Billmates new logos